-While Motley Fool needs no introduction, Millionacres might be a bit more niche service that many of you might not be aware of.
-The comprehensive platform is designed to help real estate investors of all kinds become more successful.
+While Motley Fool needs no introduction, Millionacres might be a more niche set of services that investors might not know about yet.
+The comprehensive platform is designed to help real estate investors become more successful.

-Motley Fool started Millionacres with the goal to demystify real estate investing and the belief that understanding the market doesn’t have to cost you thousands of dollars.
-Alternatively, it aims at making it easier and more affordable for investors to get exposure to this often underrated asset and its remarkable wealth creation potential.
+Motley Fool started Millionacres to demystify real estate investing and with the idea in mind, understanding the market doesn’t have to cost investors thousands of dollars.
+Instead, it aims at making it easier and more affordable for investors to get exposure to this often underrated asset and its remarkable wealth creation potential.

-The real estate investing service is available for free and covers all aspects and investment opportunities within the niche.
-The readers get continuous updates, advice, research, and real estate stock ideas.
-The stock picks, and investment opportunities are spread across rental properties, real estate ETFs, real estate investment trusts (REITs), land investing, crowdfunding, and more.
+The real estate investing service is available for an annual fee and covers all aspects and investment opportunities within the niche.
+Members get continuous updates, recommendations, research, and real estate stock ideas.

-Think of Millionacres not only as a source of valuable content but more as your personal certified financial planner.
-The investment guides, in-depth articles, podcasts, and other investor resources available for free on the site are a great way to become a real estate expert.
+Millionacres offers investment guides, in-depth articles, podcasts, and other investor resources available on the site are a great way to become a real estate expert.

-The Fool team that powers the Millionacres subscription services consists of writers and editors specialized in real estate investing.
-You won’t find endorsed or sponsored opinions by a senior analyst at one of the top real estate brokerages, for example, that might bias your investment choices.
-All the reviews of tools, products, services, and books are inspired by the own beliefs and expertise of the Motley Fool and Millionacres team.
+The Motley Fool team that powers the Millionacres subscription services consists of writers and editors specialized in real estate investing.
+All the reviews of tools, products, services, and books are inspired by the own beliefs and expertise of the Motley Fool Millionacres team.

 Real Estate Investing With The Motley Fool Newsletters